 - Obesity is not an isolated symptom but part of a complex metabolic syndrome that puts people at higher risk for cardiovascular diseases (coronary heart disease and heart failure, or stroke), T2DM, and diseases related to fat accumulation in organs such as non-alcoholic fat liver disease. - Obesity is now recognized as an independent chronic disease with a high tendency to re-occur.
-This change in status is inextricably linked to the right to treatment. - Obesity treatment consists of a comprehensive change in lifestyle risk factors including self-management education, nutritional counselling, increasing physical activity, and psychosocial counselling (if indicated).
-As lifestyle changes are often not sufficient to achieve a significant and long-lasting weight loss, adding pharmacological and/or surgical interventions is often indicated. - Various innovative treatment strategies based on incretin mimetics such as glucagon like agonists on the peptide 1 receptor (GLP1R) or agonists on the glucose dependent insulinotropic peptide receptor (GIPR) are now in development as therapeutic options to treat obesity and its related diseases. - As obesity is considered a risk factor for cardiovascular and/or renal diseases, therapy intensification with sodium-glucose cotransporter 2 inhibitors (SGLT2) inhibitors or GLP1R agonists in addition to metformin should be considered.
+This change in status is inextricably linked to the right to treatment. - Obesity treatment consists of a comprehensive change in lifestyle risk factors including selfmanagement education, nutritional counselling, increasing physical activity, and psychosocial counselling (if indicated).
+As lifestyle changes are often not sufficient to achieve a significant and long-lasting weight loss, adding pharmacological and/or surgical interventions is often indicated. - Various innovative treatment strategies based on incretin mimetics such as GLP1R agonists and dual GIPR/GLP1R agonists are now available as therapeutic options to treat obesity and its related diseases. - As obesity is considered a risk factor for cardiovascular and/or renal diseases, therapy intensification with sodium-glucose cotransporter 2 inhibitors (SGLT2) inhibitors or GLP1R agonists in addition to metformin should be considered.